thabnir/gomoku_rs/README.md

   - Probably, struggling to think of why not, and it means I only have to check which type of stone a sequence is once.
   - I could also have 3 board representations.
 Just adds a little bit of space complexity, which shouldn't be a problem.
 - Should I use bitmaps for && chaining of bits?
-  - Should probalby just worry about this later if it becomes a bottleneck.
+  - Should probably just worry about this later if it becomes a bottleneck.
 Better to finish it but have it be maybe slow than worry about this endlessly

 ### Gomocup